ThemeBoy/Rookie/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Rookie is a fully responsive theme made for sports organisations looking to use the SportsPress plugin.
+Rookie is a fully responsive theme made for sports organizations looking to use the SportsPress plugin.
 Once you’ve installed the theme and SportsPress, you'll be able to select a preset for your sport and demo content to help you get started on building your sports website.

 * Responsive Layout
 * Custom Colors